hidraulicChicken/hookplate/README.md

-# matrix-webhook-bot
+# matrix-appservice-webhook

-Matrix bot for creating webhook endpoints and sending webhook messages to matrix rooms
+Matrix appservice for creating webhook endpoints and sending webhook messages to matrix rooms

 - simple webservice that forwards webhook messages after formatting
 - simple jinja template can be used to format messages